Luke 24:50-53 · Luke · Updated April 25, 2026

 Summary

-The passage from Luke 24:50-53 describes the Ascension of Jesus, a significant event in the Christian narrative marking the conclusion of Jesus' earthly ministry.
-Prior to this scene, Jesus had been resurrected and appeared to his disciples multiple times, offering teachings and assurances.
-The setting is near Bethany, a village close to Jerusalem, where Jesus gathers his disciples for a final moment together.
+Luke 24:50-53 describes the Ascension of Jesus, marking the conclusion of Jesus' earthly ministry.
+Before this scene, Jesus resurrected and appeared to his disciples multiple times, offering teachings and assurances.
+Near Bethany, a village close to Jerusalem, Jesus gathers his disciples for a final moment together.

 Chiastic structure